tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-deployedapplicationinfo.md

 __Type__: string (enum) <br/>
 __Required__: No<br/>
 <br/>

 The status of the application deployed on the node.
 Following are the possible values.

+Possible values are:

   - Invalid - Indicates that deployment status is not valid.
 All Service Fabric enumerations have the invalid type.
 The value is zero.
   - Downloading - Indicates that the package is downloading from the ImageStore.
 The value is 1.
   - Activating - Indicates that the package is activating.
 The value is 2.
   - Active - Indicates that the package is active.
 The value is 3.
   - Upgrading - Indicates that the package is upgrading.
 The value is 4.
   - Deactivating - Indicates that the package is deactivating.
 The value is 5.

 ____